apache/arrow/cpp/apidoc/tutorials/plasma.md

 ```

-Cd into your plasma directory.
+`cd` into your plasma directory.
 To start running the plasma object store, you can
 run the `plasma_store` process in the foreground with a terminal command similar
 to below: